A Trout in the Milk: Development

 After the sixth season finale of Agents of S.H.I.E.L.D. aired in August 2019, showrunners Jed Whedon, Maurissa Tancharoen, and Jeffrey Bell revealed that the seventh season would feature the team trying to save the world from invasion by the Chronicoms.
 They used time travel to do this, allowing the season to explore the history of S.H.I.E.L.D.
-Later that month, one of the season's episodes was revealed to be titled "A Trout in the Milk" and written by Iden Bagdadchi.
+Later that month, one of the season's episodes was revealed to be titled "A Trout in the Milk" and written by Iden Baghdadchi.
 It was confirmed to be the fifth episode of the season in June 2020, when Stan Brooks was revealed to have directed it.
 While creating the episode, the writers researched the opening credit sequences of 1970s crime series, ultimately finding the opening of The Streets of San Francisco.
 The episode they found was named "A Trout in the Milk", which led to this episode being named similarly.
 To prepare for the episode, Brooks watched the film Saturday Night Fever (1977) and "a lot of 70s TV" including Mannix, The Streets of San Francisco, Columbo, and Cannon.